 Korean Traditional Clothing

-Along with unique and remarkable food, Clothing is a huge part of Korean culture.
-Typically made with plain and patterned silks and other fabrics with intricate designs typically featuring graceful lines and national symbols, Traditional Clothing in Korea is unique, and rich Korean history has been woven into them.
+Along with unique and remarkable food, clothing is a huge part of Korean culture.
+Typically made with plain and patterned silks and other fabrics with intricate designs typically featuring graceful lines and national symbols, Traditional Korean Clothing is unique, and rich Korean history has been woven into them.

 The Hanbok (한복) is an article of distinctive clothing that’s unique to Korea.
-It has only been about 100 years or so that Koreans gave up on wearing hanbok daily.
-Up until then, there were different kinds of hanboks worn each day, depending on one’s class (upper classes wore a more colorful version), the time of year, whether it was a special event, and more.
+It has only been about 100 years or so since Koreans gave up on wearing hanbok daily.
+Up until then, there were different kinds of hanboks worn each day, depending on one’s class (upper classes wore a more colorful version), the time of year, whether it was a special event and more.

 The traditional hanbok does have a lot of the basic traditional features of clothing that are found in most East Asian countries.
 However, Korea developed distinctive clothing that set them apart from the rest of Asia.